lukaprlic1/thesis/README.md

 the number of folds used in cross-validation, and more.
 The number of repetitions can also be changed, although this may increase computational cost.

 Demand function specification:

 ln(gas_it/car_it) = η_i + g(ln(price_it)) + ε_it

+where  η_i are country-fixed effects, g some function in prices, and ε_it an error term.

 First-differencing this panel gets rid of fixed effects and we end up in an additive non-parametric framework to which I can apply the model: